Springdale man sentenced for role in Elm Springs wind farm fraud

 Cody Fell, who worked at Dragonfly International for a time, pleaded guilty to federal wire-fraud and tax-evasion charges in December 2018.

-U.S. District Judge Timothy L. Brooks sentenced Fell to 10 months in federal prison, followed by three years supervised release, and ordered Fell to pay $422,330 restitution.
+U.S. District Judge Timothy L. Brooks sentenced Fell to 10 months in federal prison, followed by three years of supervised release and ordered Fell to pay $422,330 restitution.

 Fell was also ordered to pay the IRS restitution of $30,185 and was ordered to file proper income tax returns in the future.